-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Pittsboro is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Pittsboro isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pittsboro are a mix of both white- and blue-collar jobs.
 Overall, Pittsboro is a village of managers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Pittsboro who work in management occupations (47.92%), sales jobs (18.06%), and business and financial occupations (5.56%).

-In terms of college education, Pittsboro is nearly on par with the US average for all cities of 21.84%: 18.58% of adults 25 and older in Pittsboro have a bachelor's degree or advanced degree.
+The percentage of adults in Pittsboro who are college-educated is close to the national average for all communities of 21.84%: 18.58% of the adults in Pittsboro have a bachelor's degree or advanced degree.

 The per capita income in Pittsboro in 2022 was $21,487, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $85,948 for a family of four.